prokophanzl/AsTRiQue/README.md

 ## ℹ️ Example Chart

-In this example, a virtual agent simulated participant 3 with the following config in AsTRiQue:
+In this example, a virtual agent simulated participant 3 from Kocjančič and Bořil (2025) with the following config in AsTRiQue:

 ```python
 STRATIFIED_SAMPLING_RESOLUTION = 3 # resolution of the n by n grid from which samples are taken